 * Upwardly Compatible:

-Minor changes and adjustments to the schema which introduce little or no risk of increased data rejection are deemed upwardly compatible.
+Minor changes and adjustments to the XML Schema which introduce little or no risk of increased data rejection are deemed upwardly compatible.

-For example, corrective adjustments, which align the schema to the authorised NHS Data Standards as published in the NHS Data Model and Dictionary often fall within this category.
+For example, corrective adjustments, which align the XML Schema to the authorised NHS Data Standards as published in the NHS Data Model and Dictionary often fall within this category.

-All schema releases have a designated SchemaDate XML Attribute.
+All XML Schema releases have a designated SchemaDate XML Attribute.

-The schema root is the single entry point to the schema and XML Attributes for the following are validated:
+The schema root is the single entry point to the XML Schema and XML Attributes for the following are validated: